 Why was PillowSkin created?

-No. PillowSkin is a tool that provides a structure to tackling skincare Over The Counter (OTC) products.
+No. PillowSkin is a tool for Over The Counter (OTC) skincare products.
 It does not provide medical advice or prescribe medication.
 Please seek a dermatologist for medical advice.

-That said, PillowSkin will be able to encourage good skincare habits, such as patch testing products, creating usage schedules, and tracking your skin’s reaction to products.
-This approach may help you isolate the causes for your acne, or identify OTC products that do not break you out, but it cannot solve medical issues or constitute medical advice.
+That said, PillowSkin may encourage good skincare habits, such as patch testing products, creating usage schedules, and tracking your skin’s reaction to products.
+This approach may help you isolate the causes for your skin issues, or identify OTC products that do not break you out.